 Unless you’ve specified “best burger in the world”, the search results would give you burger joints, restaurants, and diners you could find nearby.

-The first part of the SERP (or search engine results page) looks like this:
+Local searches of the SERP (or search engine results page) look like this:

 Glad you asked.
 Let’s check out some simple strategies for ranking now.